ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Adding CPU-only nodes to your cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you are bottlenecked on expensive CPU preprocessing and the preprocessed Dataset is too large to fit in object store memory, then materializing the dataset doesn't work.
-In this case, since Ray supports heterogeneous clusters, you can add more CPU-only nodes to your cluster.
+If the GPU training is bottlenecked on expensive CPU preprocessing and the preprocessed Dataset is too large to fit in object store memory, then materializing the dataset doesn't work.
+In this case, since Ray supports heterogeneous clusters, you can simply add more CPU-only nodes to your cluster, and Ray Data will automatically scale out CPU-only preprocessing tasks to CPU-only nodes, so GPUs will be more saturated.

+In general, adding CPU-only nodes can help in 2 ways:
+* Adding more CPU cores helps further parallelize preprocessing.
+This is helpful when CPU compute time is the bottleneck.
-For cases where you're bottlenecked by object store memory, adding more CPU-only nodes to your cluster increases total cluster object store memory, allowing more data to be buffered in between preprocessing and training stages.
+* Increasing object store memory, which 1) allows more data to be buffered in between preprocessing and training stages, and 2) provides more memory to make it possible to :ref:`cache the preprocessed dataset <dataset_cache_performance>`.

-For cases where you're bottlenecked by preprocessing compute time, adding more CPU-only nodes adds more CPU cores to your cluster, further parallelizing preprocessing.
-If your preprocessing is still not fast enough to saturate GPUs, then add enough CPU-only nodes to :ref:`cache the preprocessed dataset <dataset_cache_performance>`.